 For classifying products and services for trademark registration in India, the following online resources are very effective.

-Well, during the process of trademark registration there is one of the fields where you need to specify about the trademark classes like the category of products and services for which the trademark will be used.
-The essentiality of a class under a trademark is that it defines “the mark” best to say, a trademark class specification is the one that determines the usage of the mark in the industry and act as an identifier to the mark.
+During the process of trademark registration, there is one of the fields where you need to specify about the trademark classes like the category of products and services for which the trademark will be used.
+The essentiality of a class under a trademark is that it defines “the mark”.
+In other words, a trademark class specification is the one that determines the usage of the mark in the industry and act as an identifier to the mark.
 The classification is important for the Trademark registry to understand the market of the mark and the target audience it will set and what will the trademark represent itself for in establishing its worth in the market.
 This acts more like an identification mark for the registrant.
 It is utmost important to choose the right category and right classification for a trade name.
-Hence as time and again mentioned and repeated, a trademark attorney will act as the representative for the companies seeking advisory help on the brand value creation vide trademark registration.

 Treelife Ventures Services Private Limited.